Balyakalasakhi: Ummini Valya Onnu

-One of the phrases in Balyakalasakhi that is always associated to Basheer's name is "Ummini Valya Onnu" - Malayalam for "slightly bigger than one".
+One of the phrases in Balyakalasakhi that is always associated to Basheer's name is "Ummini Valya Onnu" - Malayalam for "a slightly bigger 1".
 While at school, Majeed discovers a new mathematical result, that one plus one must be "a slightly bigger one".
 Majeed is puzzled when the teacher punishes him for this discovery, for he had seen two rivers merge into a slightly bigger one.
 This could be considered as a manifestation of Basheer's talent to think creatively and subjectively.
 Later when he knocks doors for a job, such skills in mathematics cannot help him find a decent paying situation.
 This phrase has inspired social constructivism for administrators and social reformers.

-Basheer on Balyakalasakhi
+Basheer on Majeed

 Basheer said that Majeed of Balyakalasakhi is himself.
 He started work on the book after seeing a terrifying nightmare which reminded him of his childhood companion Suhara's death.
 At the time, he was living in Calcutta.
 He used to sleep on the rooftop of a building after a heavy day's work.
 One night, he saw a monster in his sleep.
 Waking up, he found that he was standing on the edge of the rooftop, a step away from falling.
 He began writing the book in English.
 Highly dissatisfied with what he had written, he destroyed it.
 Later, he rewrote the story from scratch and perfected it through countless revisions.
 (Basheer was a hard labourer at writing.
 His simplicity of style is no accident.
 Almost everything he wrote was reworked and revised innumerable times before they went into press.)